 These two facts drive China's local governments to construct strategic alliances with financial intermediaries and firms (Wang 2007), which has two consequences.
 First, local governments have the power to affect firms' financing.
 Local governments have been empowered through three phases of administrative decentralization, one of which delegated to them administration over financial intermediaries and other organizations.
 Moreover, local governments have an incentive to facilitate firms' access to credit.
-Before 2012, every chief official in local government had to achieve a GDP growth target determined by the government department above it.
-Hence, facilitating investment is the most important goal of local governments.
-One illustrative clue is that banks were under so much pressure from local governments to support investment that 30-40% of bank loans were nonperforming in 2006 (Economist Intelligence Unit 2006).
+Before 2012, every chief official in local government must achieve an economic growth target determined by the government department above it.
+Hence, investment facilitation is the most important goal of local governments to support investments that 30-40% of bank loans were nonperforming (Economist Intelligence Unit 2006).

-Second, financial intermediaries are willing to support investments that involve government intervention because they are assured of being bailed out by local governments.
+Second, financial intermediaries are willing to support investments that involve government intervention because in case of difficulties they are assured of being bailed out by the local government.
 In the entire history of the People Republic of China, only one bank has been permitted to go bankrupt.
 Thus, financial intermediaries undertake no business risk due to government intervention.
-For these reasons, local governments, firms, and financial intermediaries have mutual incentives with respect to the extension of loans;
+For these reasons, local governments, firms, and financial intermediaries have mutual incentives with respect to the extension of loans; in effect, a